A Hybrid High-Order method for creeping flows of non-Newtonian fluids: Continuous setting

 \subsection{Weak formulation}

 From this point on, we omit both the integration variable and the measure from integrals, as they can be in all cases inferred from the context.
-We define the following velocity and pressure spaces embedding, respectively, the homogeneous boundary condition for the velocity and the zero-average constraint for the pressure:
+We define the following velocity and pressure spaces embedding, respectively, the homogeneous boundary condition and the zero-average constraint:

 Assuming $\b f \in L^{\sob'}(\Omega,\R^d)$, the weak formulation of problem \eqref{eq:stokes.continuous} reads: Find $(\b u,p) \in \b U \times P$ such that

 where the function $a : \b U \times \b U \to \R$ and the bilinear form $b : \b U \times L^{\sob'}(\Omega,\R) \to \R$ are defined such that, for all $\b v,\b w \in \b U$ and all $q \in L^{\sob'}(\Omega,\R)$,